Vulnerability Findings

 Platform-Based Scanning

 Sysdig Vulnerability Management module offers platform-based scanning by default.
 The scanning tools analyze images and host filesystems to extract the Software Bill of Materials (SBOM) and send them to the Sysdig backend for vulnerability matching and policy evaluation.
-You can retrieve the scanning result by using an API.
+You can retrieve the scanning result by using an API or the Sysdig Secure UI.

 Prerequisites